Sequoia Capital partner departs amid sex abuse allegations

-A partner at Sequoia Capital has left, the Silicon Valley venture capital firm said on Sunday, days after a lawsuit was filed accusing him of sexually abusing a woman and not honouring an agreement to compensate her.
+March 13 A partner at Sequoia Capital has left, the Silicon Valley venture capital firm said on Sunday, days after a lawsuit was filed accusing him of sexually abusing a woman and not honoring an agreement to compensate her.

 In a statement, the partner, Michael Goguen, said the departure would allow him to focus on clearing his name after a relationship ended badly.